 Since mediation is not adversarial, it presents a possibility of looking at disputes not as “either or” approach or zero-sum games.
-In mediation, parties creates and evaluates several possible options – which could be their solutions and evaluates them.
-And, finally they may agree to settle the dispute on a mutually agreed terms.
+In mediation, parties creates several possible options/possible solutions, and after evaluating them on mutually agreed objective criteria, finally they may agree to settle the dispute on a mutually agreed terms.

-Where mediation fails, parties still have options for conciliation, arbitration and court litigation.
+Where mediation fails, parties still have options to come back to mediation or opt for conciliation, arbitration and court litigation.

 There could be other scenario calling for mediation.

 - Say, businesses / corporates do negotiations.
-And when negotiations have reached an impasse, but both sides agree that they need help resolving the dispute.
-In this scenario a neutral mediator is engaged to help resolve the disputes.
-Rather than acting as a judge or arbitrator who decides who “wins” or “loses,” a third-party mediator in such mediation assists parties in reaching an agreement.
+And when negotiations have reached an impasse, but both sides agree that they need help resolving the differences – particularly when both sides see 1+1 (i.e. their joining/working together) can make 11.
+In this scenario a neutral mediator is engaged to facilitate resolve the differences.

 - “Reasons for conflicts are many.
 Misunderstandings, ego issues, trust and greed can lead to conflicts.
 Ultimately, small differences of opinion can lead to a major conflict.
 And even major conflicts can be resolved with some effort in understanding one other,” the CJI said.
 “My advice, after remaining in the legal profession for over 40 years, is that you must keep the option of knocking on the doors of a court as a last resort.
 Use this last resort only after exploring the option of ADR- arbitration, mediation and conciliation.
 Arbitration and mediation are efforts at restoring a relationship,” Justice Ramana said.
 See here.